DFRobot/DFRobot_Display/README.md

-# Display
+# DFRobot_Display Library for Arduino
+---------------------------------------------------------
 This is a base class library of the display device to provide drawing methods of basic figures.
 Many DFRobot display device are inherited from it.

-## DFRobot_Display Library for Arduino
----------------------------------------------------------
-Provide a library faciltates drawing in majority screens.

 ## Table of Contents